psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ```

-We also learn a little more about Mr. Hearn's interruption regarding other libels he claimed Carus WIlson had made.
+We also learn a little more about Mr. Hearn's interruption regarding other libels he claimed Carus Wilson had made.

 ```{admonition} The Mayor protests other libels
 :class: dropdown